AbhinavMir/networking/README.md

 ## README

 This repository is based on CS655 taught at Boston University and some basics from my undergrad Networking course @ VIT under Prof. Arunkumar Thangavelu.
 No guarentee re: CCNA and other certs.
+I use OpenAI’s GPT3 to expand upon ideas.

 ### Index